JasonBoy/node-web-kit/README.md

 # node-web-kit

 Node web starter kit for quick development,
-which uses express as router,
+which uses express as MVC,
 and gulp as streaming build tool,
-and less/sass for css, __the `css` task is for `scss` now__, change it to `less` for less files in related gulp files,
+and less/sass for css, `css` task by default, which uses `scss`, change it to `less` for less files in related gulp files,
 browserify to building js,
-also supports proxy for your app's restful api  with the help of `request` module,
+also supports proxy for your app's restful api
-and more will be added...

 ###Usage
 ```
 npm install node-web-kit
-cd node-web-kit
+cd xxx/node-web-kit //go to the project root
 npm install
-gulp dev //for the first time
+gulp dev //for the first time, you may need to install gulp globally

 ```